Rayachoty: Transport

 The Andhra Pradesh State Road Transport Corporation operates bus services from the Rayachoty bus Depot.

 There is a railway station under construction in Rayachoty under the Kadapa-Bangalore railway project.

 Education

 Primary and secondary school education is provided by both government-aided and private schools under the state's School Education Department.
 The languages of instruction followed by different schools include English, Telugu and Urdu.
 Rayachoty has a literacy rate of 61.6%; male literacy is 73% and female literacy is 51%.
 Most adolescents leave the region upon graduation due to lack of employment opportunities.

 The town has one of the oldest Teacher Training Institutes (DIET) in the region, dating back to the British occupation.
 There is an engineering college and a government polytechnic college in Rayachoty town.
-The town lacks more technical facilities and a medical college.
-Recently the Andhra Pradesh state government announced that Rayachoty will be administered under the Annamayya Urban Development Agency, which is the good sign for future economic growth in this region.
+The government allocated 55 acres of land for the establishment of Yogi Vemana University PG extension in the year 2023 to support local students.
+There were some rumours spreading over in this region some premier institutions like Central Agricultural University or Medical institute will buit over this region to compensate the loss of district headquarters.